 - fore dune

 - inter tidal

 - acid dune grassland.

-Post and rail fences encourage visitors to keep to the paths over the dunes.
+Fences encourage visitors to keep to the paths over the dunes.
 Many plants on the dunes are very fragile and are damaged by visitors trampling them.
 Vegetation along the paths is cleared during the summer to keep paths open.
-Interpretation panels have been erected along the paths informing visitors about the wildlife they might see.

 The rangers regularly clear broken chestnut fencing and rubbish from the dunes.
 This is particularly important during the summer when the site is very busy with visitors.